Grandparents Don't Die, They Live In Our Hearts

 Every child experiences pain when dealing with the loss of someone important to them.
-It’s something that’s unforgettable, and although a child may seem fine, they will give subtle hints to some of the internal processes they are experiencing.
+It’s something that’s unforgettable, and although a child may seem fine, they may provide subtle hints to some of the internal pain they are experiencing.

 Child experts recommend being honest with children and being careful with your choice of words.
 Don’t use metaphors like “Grandpa is with the angels now,” or “Grandma is just resting.”

-- Something else to keep in mind is the need for emotional release.
-Don’t hide your grief to prevent your children from seeing you’re in pain, otherwise they can start to see it as acceptable or preferable to hold their feelings inside.
+Something else to keep in mind is the need for emotional release.
+Don’t hide your grief to prevent your children from seeing you’re in pain, because they may start to see this as acceptable or preferable to expressing emotions.

-- Don’t be afraid to let it out and let children cry if they need to.
+Don’t be afraid to let yourself and your children cry if needed.

 Obviously, a child’s reaction to the death of a grandparent depends on the child’s age.
 However, we can assume that after age 6 or 7, a child is already receptive to this hard fact of life: we all must say goodbye to our grandparents eventually.

 In a society so focused on material possessions, there are few things that enrich our lives more than the memories of affection, shared stories and special moments with our grandparents.

 A grandparent may leave behind a house, an apple orchard, or even beautiful silverware that’s hundreds of years old.
 However, none of this means anything in the language of the heart.

 Grandparents were once the parents that helped us to become who we are today.
 Granted they may have made mistakes, but that doesn’t outweigh all the good they did for us.